-In a first-of-its-kind experiment conducted in 2013 and published in 2014, Tobias Denkmayr of the Vienna University of Technology, Jeff Tollaksen of Chapman University and their colleagues used weak measurements to separate the quantum Cheshire cat from its grin.
+In a first-of-its-kind experiment published in 2014, Tobias Denkmayr of the Vienna University of Technology, Jeff Tollaksen of Chapman University and their colleagues used weak measurements to separate the quantum Cheshire cat from its grin.

 In their experiment, preselected neutrons with a particular spin were sent, one by one, into a beam splitter, which is a device that splits a beam of particles into two.
 Each incoming neutron ended up in a superposition of two states: taking paths A and B. These two paths were recombined in a so-called interferometer, which caused the quantum states to interfere.
 The neutrons then headed toward output detectors.
 In one of the output paths of the interferometer, the experiment involved a strong measurement of a particular spin state of the neutrons.
 Neutrons that satisfied this criterion were considered to be postselected.
 The experimenters discarded all of the other neutrons for their analysis.

-For these postselected particles, the team also performed two sets of weak measurements: one for the position of the particles, and the other for their spin.
-These dual measurements suggested that the particles were going through path B, while the weak value of their spin could only be measured in path A. The cat had been separated from its grin.
+For the postselected particles, the team also performed two sets of weak measurements: one for the position of the particles and the other for their spin.
+These dual measurements suggested that the particles were going through path B, whereas the weak value of their spin could be measured only in path A. The cat had been separated from its grin.

 “From the old perspective of preparing a particle and then doing a strong measurement, it is impossible to separate a particle from its properties,” says Tollaksen, who wrote about the Cheshire cat paradox in his 2001 Ph.D. thesis.